lbnl-science-it/scienceit-docs/docs/hpc/rocky8-migration.md

 If you want to use software packages that are not already available to you in the new software module farm, you will have to reinstall/rebuild your software packages. `gcc`, `intel-oneapi-compilers`, `llvm` and `nvhpc` compiler packages are available.
 For MPI packages, [`openmpi`](software/mpi/openmpi.md) installed using a `gcc` compiler is only visible after loading the corresponding `gcc` compiler.
 Similarly, [`intel-oneapi-mpi`](software/mpi/intelmpi.md) package is only visible after loading the `intel-oneapi-compilers` package.

+The default `gcc` compiler is `gcc/11.4.0` available through `module load gcc`.
+Two other `gcc` versions are available: `gcc/10.5.0` and `gcc/13.2.0`.

+`intel-oneapi-compilers` version `2023.1.0` is available which consists of both the intel classic compilers `icc, icpc, ifort` and the newer intel oneAPI compilers: `icx, icpx, ifx`.
+Some links to additional resources on Intel documentation site for the particular versions of compilers in this module can be found [here](software/compilers/intel.md).

 ## Python Packages

 `Anaconda3 2024.2` (Python 3.11) is available on the new software module farm.
 It can be loaded as: